kubernetes-sigs/kueue/site/content/en/docs/tasks/run_plain_pods.md

 ---
-title: "Run A Plain Pod"
+title: "Run Plain Pods"
 date: 2023-09-27
 weight: 6
 description: >
-  Run a Kueue scheduled Pod.
+  Run Jobs represented by plain pods, either single pods, or pod groups.
 ---

 This page shows how to leverage Kueue's scheduling and resource management capabilities when running plain Pods.